ernosix/bitvideo/README.md

 ## Installation

-To run Streamium, just serve the root directory using any web server.
+To run BitVideo, just serve the root directory using any web server.
 For example:
 ```
 cd streamium/